terrastruct/d2-docs/docs/tour/exports.md

 a web context.
 For example, opening it up in your browser, embedding it onto a webpage.
 It will not look right without a web context, like in Inkscape or Adobe Illustrator.

+On the CLI, if you pass in `-`
+- for the input, it reads D2 from stdin
+- for the output, it writes SVG to stdout

 ## PNG

 ```shell